tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

 to the platform and workload state.
 The TEE's signature over the Evidence or AttestationResults within the CMW MUST include:

-- A secret derived from the TLS main secret and the message transcript, up to ServerHello, ensuring freshness of the attestation.
+- A secret derived from the TLS master secret and the message transcript, up to ServerHello, ensuring freshness of the attestation.
 - The attester's TLS identity public key (TIK-C for client attester, TIK-S for server attester)